TommyTran732/Arch-Setup-Script/README.md

 3. Automatic snapshots on pacman install/update operations
 4. /boot/grub and /boot/efi are 2 seperate subvolumes which will not be rolled back with snapper.
 The kernel and initramfs are part of the snapshot.
 5. For consistency with pacman's database, I deviate from SUSE's partition layout leave /usr/local/ and /opt as part of the snapshot.
 When you rollback, everything in those 2 directories rollback as well.
+6. GRUB will boot into the default BTRFS snapshot set by snapper.
+Like on SUSE, your running system will always be a read-write snapshot in @/.snapshots/X/snapshot.

 ### Changes to the original project
 1. Enabled AppArmor